 Bernardi Campus Facilities

 The rooftop terrace is an open-air patio that wraps around Bernardi's entire top floor.
 It features some rather stunning views of the entire city, from the distant Lateran in the south to the dominant St. Peter's in the west and Piazza del Popolo in the east.
-In the warmer months (March -November), the terrace is a favorite gathering place for students, who often come armed with guitars.
+In the warmer months (March -November), the terrace is a favorite gathering place for students, who often come to study, to take pictures of the sunrise or sunset, to hang out or to play their guitar.
 The terrace is open to all residents from 7:00a.m. until 11 p.m, although these times may be extended or limited at the discretion of the campus director.
 Residents are expected to be respectful of neighbors by keeping the noise level at a minimum at all times.
-Click here to view an image of the rooftop terrace.

 Computer Lab & Student Lounge

-The main gathering place for Bernardians during the colder months, the basement student lounge (one of three throughout the building) features a leather couch, one of Bernardi's two student libraries, convenient access to the back door and the dining room.
-It's the place to go to catch a quick nap before a class, to find a friend (or ask if anyone's seen her), or strike up a conversation.
-It is probably the only room on Earth where you can reliably find a large number of people who'll find your Thomas Aquinas jokes hilarious.
-Click here to view an image of the computer lab.
+The main gathering place for Bernardians during the colder months, the basement student lounge (one of three throughout the building) features a leather couch and one of Bernardi's two student libraries.
+It is the place to go and catch a quick nap before a class, to find a friend (or ask if anyone's seen her), or strike up a conversation.

 Chapel (Cappella Luisa e Dante Seghieri)

 On Bernardi's main floor, the fine Capella Luisa e Dante Seghieri plays host to a Holy Hour at least daily, the Mass at least weekly, and the reservation of the Blessed Sacrament all the time.
-Fr.
-Carola, the Bernardi chaplain, likes to remind students at least once a week that, "While you're at Bernardi, you're housemates with Jesus Christ."
+The Bernardi chaplain, likes to remind students at least once a week that, "While you're at Bernardi, you're housemates with Jesus Christ."
 Students are expected to treat the chapel with the reverence due any place where the Sacrament is reserved.
 Residents are especially enjoined to remember that there are often people praying in the chapel, so it behooves them to maintain a respectful volume when gathering in the adjoining salotto or other rooms on the main floor.
-Click here to view an image of the chapel.

 There are two libraries: one on the main floor outside the chapel and the other in the computer lab area lounge.
 Both libraries offer a wide selection of books on a variety of topics that students may find helpful and useful for their academic work and their experience in Rome.
 All books in both libraries are organized and divided by topic area and subject (i.e., History and Culture, Philosophy and Theology, Arts and Architecture, Literature, Political and Spiritual Reading, and others) and students are expected to put them back in the order they found them after done using them.
 In the computer lab area, there is also a large selection of travel books, guides, maps, phrase books and dictionaries for anyone to use, free, provided that materials borrowed are returned in their original condition.
 These travel tools cover not just Rome and Italy, but every major country and city in Europe.
-The library is therefore indispensible to students planning trips around Europe during spring break and Christmas vacation.
-Click here to view an image of the library.
+The library is therefore indispensable to students planning trips around Europe during their Christmas or Easter two-week breaks.

 Kitchen and Dining Room

-The student kitchen is fully equipped with a refrigerator, freezer, microwave, sink, stove and oven, in addition to some cabinet space for student groceries.
-Because of the amenities of the Bernardi kitchen and the convenience of the Carrefour/Despar grocery two blocks from Bernardi, the kitchen is usually crowded around mealtimes with students looking to save a few Euro by eating at home instead of going out to a restaurant.
-(And it goes without saying that those semesters fortunate enough to have a student who loves to cook should give that student full and unfettered access to the kitchen -- the rewards are bounteous and tasty!)
-Click here to view an image of the kitchen.
+The student kitchen is fully equipped with two big refrigerators, freezer, microwave, sink, stoves and oven, in addition to plenty of cabinet space for student groceries.
+Because of the amenities of the Bernardi kitchen and the convenience of the Carrefour/Despar grocery stores two blocks from Bernardi, the kitchen is usually crowded around mealtimes.

-Students are not permitted to use Bernardi's main kitchen and dishwasher room, which is reserved for staff use.
-They are expected to manually wash and dry all used dishes immediately after finishing with them.
+Students are expected to manually wash and dry all used dishes immediately after finishing with them.
 No dishes may be taken from the student dining room.
 Meals may not be taken to student rooms, garden or other public areas of the building due to sanitary concerns.
 Students are also expected to help clean the kitchen and dining area on a regular basis.
+Students are not permitted to use Bernardi's main kitchen and dishwasher room, which is reserved for staff use.

 The main dining room is home to every community meal and most of the major community events at Bernardi.
-It is certainly Bernardi's largest room, and is therefore well-suited to large non-prayer-related gatherings, be they meals, games, meals, study sessions, meals, disco parties, meals, or anything else!
+It is certainly Bernardi's largest room, and is therefore well-suited to large non-prayer-related gatherings, be they meals, games, study sessions, parties, and other.
 Its central location between the kitchen, the laundry room, and the computer lab / student lounge guarantees that there's almost always somebody in the Bernardi dining room.
-Click here to view an image of the dining room.